Trams in Tallinn: Future extensions

 Discussions on future directions centered on the possibility of phasing out some of the city's motor-bus lines and extending the tram network.
-Instead of this, the city of Tallinn between 2010 and 2017 phased out three trolleybus lines (2, 6, 7, 9) and replaced them with motor-buses that are ostensibly environmentally friendly.
-The Paldiski mnt electric wires that supported trolleybus lines 6 and 7, were removed.
-Whilst railtracks for trams have been extended somewhat, commitments to extend the tram lines further are slow.
+Instead of this, between 2010 and 2017 the city of Tallinn replaced four trolleybus lines (2, 6, 7, 9) with regular buses.
+The electric wires along Paldiski maantee that had supported trolleybus lines 6 and 7 were removed.
+Whilst some tram tracks have been extended, commitments to extend services further are slow.

 In 2023, Tallinn had plans for five possible extensions to the network.
-The three priority extensions, Liivalaia, Järve and Pelgulinna, could be completed by 2025.
+The three priority extensions, Liivalaia, Järve and Pelgulinna, could be completed by 2030.

-Tramcars
+Rolling stock

+Current fleet

+Tallinn's tram network is currently serviced by the following fleet: